JUMP TO TOPIC

 – Clean the Damaged Area and Fill the Scratches

+First, clean the area by spraying water over the scratches and wipe them clean before sanding the scratches with the 1200 grit sandpaper.
+Then clean the area with the panel wipe but with no water to get rid of the excess debris.
 Next is to fill in the scratches with the 2K car body filler according to the instructions listed on the packaging.
 Once done, leave the filler to dry as long as directed on the product’s packaging.
 Make sure to carefully follow the packaging instructions.
-Different brands require various steps and procedures to ensure a good outcome.
+Different brands require various steps and procedures to ensure a good outcome.– Smoothen and Paint the Area

 If the bumper is severely damaged, then you may need to replace it instead of repairing it and though the process can be a bit cumbersome, you can manage it.
 However, don’t hesitate to contact a professional if you find the whole procedure overwhelming.
 Also, take note that the guide is different for all kinds of cars, therefore, this is just a general guide on how to fix bumpers.